Jubair70/FAO/README.md

 # FAO
-Written In Python(Django Framework), Jquery, Angularjs, HTML, CSS, Postgresql.
+Written In Python(Django Framework),Jinja, Jquery, Angularjs, HTML, CSS, Postgresql.
 Using Pycharm, Dbeaver, pgAdmin.
 Component: Mapbox, Datatable.
 This is an Internal Server Project, So can't access from outside of installed server.